 Who needs the FMM – Tourist Visa?

 Anyone who is not a citizen of Mexico, who visits the country.
-This includes children, military, disabled, bikers, surfers, expatriates.
+This includes children, the military, the disabled, bikers, surfers, expatriates.
 Only your pets are exempt from this requirement.
 (See “Bringing your Dog to Mexico” article for more information on pets in Mexico).

 When do you purchase the card?